ngujoe/FontFinder/README.md

 # FontFinder
-Application to identify the specific font a type text is.
+OCR application to identify the specific font a type text is.

+## Foundation Code
+Foundation code is imported from Tesserac.